joelklocke/Hello-World/README.md

 ### Program Code
 In order to run this code you have to do a couple steps:
-1. Save Iowa Fight Song to file
+1. Save Iowa Fight Song to computer as fightsong.txt
 2. Upload the file to python
 3. Type the code
 4. Run the code